DexterHuang/Arclight-City/contribution/en/tutorial/stock-market.md

 ## What happens to my stocks if I'm mugged or arrested?
 When you lose a PvP encounter (either by being mugged or arrested), you'll lose a percentage of your stock holdings.
 The system rounds up any fractional shares - for example, if the penalty calculates to 1.1 shares, you'll lose 2 shares.
 These shares are immediately liquidated at current market prices, with the standard PvP tax deducted before the attacker receives the proceeds.
-**Important**: Unlike Eurodollars, there is no upper cap of 10,000 Eurodollars for stock holdings when you lose a PvP encounter. however you get the possibility of making a profit from the stock market and slightly more discreet way of allocating your wealth.
+**Important**: When losing a PvP encounter, the percentage of stocks lost is same as your Eurodollar loss percentage.
+However, unlike Eurodollars which have a 10,000 cap, stock losses have no upper limit. on the upside, stocks offer potential market gains and a more discreet wealth storage option.

 ---
 **Legal Disclaimer**: